kthhrv/birthday-demo/README.md

 ## Architectural design choices

-There are many ways to skin a cat but
+There are many ways to skin a cat but generally:

 - Avoid vendor lock-in.
 - Maintainablity over raw performance.